 Tires are an essential part of a mountain bike’s suspension system.
-Tires can absorb some types of bumps much more efficiently than even the best suspension fork or shock.
+Tires can absorb some bumps more efficiently than even the best suspension fork or shock.

 Any suspension system has two basic components: a spring and a damper.
 The spring supports the load, and the damper dissipates energy.
 Ideally, our tires would act more like a suspension system, helping dissipate unwanted energy to keep the wheels on the ground and under control.

 CushCore delivers that technology to tires for the first time.
-It is an engineered foam insert that mounts inside a mountain bike tire and divides the inner volume of the tire in half, with air underneath the tread patch and the CushCore insert next to the rim.
-They work together as a spring and damper – in other words, an Inner-Tire Suspension System.
+The inflated tire is an air spring, and the CushCore insert provides damping to the tire sidewalls.
+They work together as a spring and damper – in other words, a Tire Suspension System.

 WHY TIRES DEFLECT OFF OBSTACLES

-A bicycle tire is basically a rubber ball filled with pressurized air — very much like a basketball.
-Both are highly elastic, meaning they recover their shape quickly after an impact and return a large portion of the energy received.
-When we look at that in terms of rebounding off rocks and roots, it’s no wonder we sometimes feel like we are bouncing all over the trail!
+A bicycle tire is basically a rubber ball filled with pressurized air — like a basketball.
+It is highly elastic, meaning it recovers its shape quickly after an impact and returns most of the energy in the form of rebound.
+The tire bounces off rocks and roots, so it’s no wonder we sometimes feel like we are bouncing all over the trail!

-As a suspension component, tires have one major weakness: they have no damping.
-Tires tend to bounce and deflect off obstacles because they are a powerful spring with no damping to control compression and rebound forces.
+As a suspension component, tires have one major weakness: no damping.
+CushCore works as a suspension damper to control compression and rebound forces at the tire.

 Undamped (black) versus damped (blue) oscillations.